Armand Hammer: Oil company, Libya deals, and return to Soviet negotiation

 After returning to the US, Hammer entered into a diverse array of business, art, cultural, and humanitarian endeavors, including investing in various U.S. oil-production efforts.

 He gained enormous wealth through his United Distillers of America, which was a 1933 established firm known as the A. Hammer Cooperage Corporation until 1946, when it changed its name to United Distillers of America Ltd. In early 1944, Hammer purchased American Distilling Co. and a former New Market, New Hampshire, rum distillery at which his American Distilling employee, Dr. Hanns G. Maister, began producing the first United States-made potato-based spirit, which was a vodka, and also produced a blended whiskey that was retailed through the cooperage's account with West Shore.
-After a B-25 plane crashed into the north face of the 79th floor of the Empire State Building on a foggy Saturday the 28th of July in 1945, Hammer purchased the damaged 78th floor, refurbished it, and made it the headquarters of his United Distillers of America.
+After a B-25 plane crashed into the north face of the 79th floor of the Empire State Building on a foggy Saturday July 28 in 1945, Hammer purchased the damaged 78th floor, refurbished it, and made it the headquarters of his United Distillers of America.

 His oil investments were later parlayed into control of Occidental Petroleum (Oxy) which he obtained in 1956.
 Through his Occidental Petroleum and its stakes in Libya, Hammer was pivotal in breaking the tight grip that the major United States domestic producers had on the price of oil, and instead gave OPEC control over oil prices.
 Arthur Andersen was Oxy's auditor.
 National Geographic described Occidental chairman Hammer as "a pioneer in the synfuels boom."

 In 1973, Libya nationalized 51% of Oxy's holdings in Libya.
 In 1974, Armand Hammer announced a 35-year oil exploration agreement with Libya, the first such agreement signed by Libya after Muammar Gaddafi came to power in September 1969.
-By the 1974 deal, 81% of the oil extracted by Occidental Petroleum was go to the Libyan government, with only 19% retained by Occidental Petroleum.
+By the 1974 deal, 81% of the oil extracted by Occidental Petroleum was going to the Libyan government, with only 19% retained by Occidental Petroleum.
 At the time, Oxy was the second largest producer of oil in Libya, and Libya was the company's only major source of crude.
-The Libyan government continually threatened the assets of the company, who would usually give into Gaddafi's demands.
+The Libyan government continually threatened the assets of the company, who would usually give in to Gaddafi's demands.

 Throughout his life Hammer continued personal and business dealings with the Soviet Union, despite the Cold War.
 In later years, he lobbied and traveled extensively at a great personal expense, working for peace between the United States and the Communist countries of the world, including ferrying physicians and supplies into the Soviet Union to help Chernobyl survivors.
 In his book The Prize, Daniel Yergin writes that Hammer "ended up as a go-between for five Soviet General Secretaries and seven U.S. Presidents."